 - My windows are guaranteed for 10 years, why am I being told replacement parts are not available?

 - My powder coated aluminium windows are damaged.
 Can the powder coating be repaired?

 - Is it true that through lack of replacement parts I need new windows?

-Why are replacement parts for old double glazed windows difficult to obtain?
+- Other advice for old double glazed windows

 Unlike most consumer goods which have very clear branding on them, with double glazing this is virtually impossible.
 This problem is made worse if you purchased the property with the windows installed and did not purchase them yourself.

 A further issue is that windows and doors utilise many industry “stock parts” for example Hoppe Handles on Doors, Winkhaus Handles on Windows, Cotswold Architectural or Securistyle Friction Stays or Titon Trickle Vents.
 Often these accessories will have some name or brand on them but this applies to the component itself, not the whole window.

 So how can you find out what system has been installed?